Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Bump functions and blid maps

-The smooth bump functions do not exist in the continuous space $ C[0,1] $, but this space sometimes is important in the study of differential equations such as delay equations and reaction-diffusion equations.
-In order to avoid using bump function, follow the definition in \cite{BR17} to introduce the blid map.
+Smooth bump functions do not exist in the continuous space $ C[0,1] $, but this space is sometimes important in the study of differential equations such as delay equations and reaction-diffusion equations.
+In order to avoid using bump functions, following \cite{BR17} we introduce blid maps.